pyeventsourcing/eventsourcing/docs/topics/process.rst

 are running concurrently, so that as the payment is made for one order, another order might get reserved, whilst a third order is at the same time created.

-Each operating system processes runs a loop that begins by making a call to get prompts pushed from upstream.
-Prompts are pushed downstream after events are recorded.
-The prompts are responded to immediately by pulling and processing the new events.
-If the call to get new prompts times out, then any new events in upstream notification logs are pulled anyway, so that the notification log is effectively polled at a regular interval.
-The upstream log is also pulled when the process starts.
-Hence if upstream suffers a sudden termination just before the prompt is pushed, or downstream suffers a sudden termination just after receiving the prompt, the processing will continue promptly and correctly after the process is restarted, even though the prompt was lost.
-Please note, prompts merely reduce latency of polling, and the system could function without them (just with more latency).

 The process applications could all use the same single database, or they could each use their own separate database.
 If the process applications were using different databases, upstream notification logs would need to be presented